executaball/FlexEdit/README.txt

-﻿FlexEdit Version 2.1.2 by executaball
+﻿FlexEdit Version 2.1.3 by executaball

 *INSTRUCTIONS*

 Requires microsoft .NET Framework 4.7 to work.
+(Included in the Win 10 "Creators" Update)

 If you already have .NET Framework 4.7, go to /Application Files/FlexEdit_version#/ and simply run "FlexEdit.exe".
 You do not need to install it.